robert-johansson/old.robert-johansson.github.io/_posts/2023-08-07-goal-setting.md

 - Think about how you'll measure your success toward this goal.
 What specific metrics will you use?
 - Once you've set your goal, examine how it makes you feel.
 Are you excited?
 Does the challenge motivate you?
 If you don't feel strongly about the goal, you might need to clarify it or change it entirely.

-My personal mission statement is **My goal is to finish a draft of my PhD thesis before August 18th 2023**.
+My personal mission statement is **My goal is to finish a draft of my PhD thesis on September 6th 2023**.
 I will measure the progress using **number of written pages**, measured by **the total number of pages in the current draft minus 27** (it is 27 pages as of Day 0).
 I feel **very excited** about this goal!

 **2. Challenge**